KaddijatouB/Kaddijatou-Baldeh/README.md

 ### Degree: Computer Science
 ### Hobby: Sewing and craft

-### Description - I am currently a Junior at Seattle Pacific University pursuing a Computer Science Degree.
+### About me - I am currently a Junior at Seattle Pacific University pursuing a Computer Science Degree.

 ### [LinkedIn](www.linkedin.com/in/kaddijatou-baldeh-38817181)